FarronF/limerick-council-meetings/meetings/2020/09/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th June 2020.md

 approved Sectoral Interests.
 A number of these nominations were received and approved by

-the Council at the November 2019 Meeting.---
+the Council at the November 2019 Meeting.
+---
 12

 Further nominations had now been received from the Agriculture/Farming Pillar and